-The IIT is a center within the ICAI School of Engineering at Comillas Pontifical University.
+The Institute for Research in Technology (IIT) is a center within the ICAI School of Engineering at Comillas Pontifical University.
 Its main aim is to promote research and training among postgraduate students in different technological fields by means of participating in specific projects of interest for the Industry and the Administration.

-- MSc on Cybersecurity, Computer Science, Electrical Engineering or a related field
+- MSc on Electrical Engineering or Computer Science or a related field

 - Outstanding analytical skills

 - Carrying out top-notch research in a multidisciplinary environment within the scope of the EU H2020 project RESPONSE

 - Working in a friendly and dynamic environment in the Institute for Research in Technology of Comillas Pontifical University, located right at the heart of Madrid